Mastering the Equestrian Arts: Learn How to Mount a Horse from the Left Side Seamlessly!

 Common Mistakes to Avoid

-3. Never rush the mounting process; abrupt movements can startle the horse and potentially cause accidents.
+• Rushing the Process: Take your time when mounting.
+Abrupt movements can startle the horse and potentially cause an accident.

-4. Make sure not to jump down from the saddle when dismounting as this can harm the horse’s back and strain your joints.
+• Improper Dismounting: Never jump down from the saddle.
+This can harm the horse’s back and strain your joints.

 Maintaining Good Practice